ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 > this to the Author?

 Once the client opts in to a task, it MAY begin uploading reports for the task.
 Each upload request for that task MUST advertise the task configuration.
-In addition, each report's task ID MUST be computed as described in
+The extension codepoint `task_prov` MUST be offered in the `extensions` field of both leader and helper's `PlaintextInputShare`.
+In addition, each report's task ID MUST be computed as described in {{construct-task-id}}.
-{{construct-task-id}}.

 # Leader Behavior